Flekay/The-Farmer-Was-Replaced/maze/README.md

 ### `bi-bfs.py`
 Work in progress.

+### `zero_tick_maze_runner.py`
+This abomination from @kalpyy uses dynamic functions as logic gates to solve the maze for "free".
+Has been patched and is no longer free.
+Quite laggy and slow.

 ## Benchmarks
 The gold stat is currently a bit broken.
 So the stats might be a off.